 How it Began

-The Melbourne Club instigated the growing of the Phyllis McDonald rose which is now in the gardens of many Ionians in all states.
+Phyllis died in 1996 and is still sadly missed.
+In 1994, the Melbourne Club instigated the growing and naming of “The Phyllis McDonald Ionian Rose”, which is now growing in the gardens of many Ionians – and, alongside its monument, in the Senses Garden at Launceston’s City Park.